 How does this copyright permission play out in your homeschool when some pages aren’t reproducible?
-If Mason is referring to non-reproducible pages of a shared book, such as instruction pages or background information, Olivia will have to wait until Mason finishes before she can take her turn.
+If Mason is referring to non-reproducible pages of a shared book, such as instruction pages or background information, Olivia may have to wait until Mason finishes before she can take her turn.

-It can get complicated!
-But many families find a way to make do with one book—as long as they recognize their limited copying rights.
+Sharing a book in this way may be inconvenient.
+Still, many families find a way to make do with one book—as long as they recognize their limited copying rights.
 They simply stagger the times when the kids use the shared pages.

 3. When copyright permissions don’t extend to classroom use